Watch out for these 5 early omicron symptoms, study says - NewsBreak

 (NEXSTAR) – Wondering if you have a cold or the highly transmissible omicron variant of the coronavirus?

-The British symptom study utilized data uploaded to an app by residents of London, where omicron is spreading rapidly and is expected to be the dominant variant by Christmas, according to Professor Tim Spector, the study’s lead scientist.Sports COVID cancellations mean a sooner, safer return to play, doctor says
+The British symptom study utilized data uploaded to an app by residents of London, where omicron is spreading rapidly and is expected to be the dominant variant by Christmas, according to Professor Tim Spector, the study’s lead scientist.Scientists use ostrich cells to create masks that glow when they detect COVID-19

 Researchers looked at symptoms reported between Oct.
 3-10 when the delta variant was dominant and compared those to the most recent period, Dec.
 3-10, when omicron was spreading rapidly.